-- GO plc.;
+- GO;

-- Melita plc.;
+- Melita;

-- Vodafone Malta Ltd.;
+- Vodafone Malta;

 - Vanilla Telecoms; and

-- Ozone Malta Ltd.
+- Ozone Malta.

 5 Regulatory approach

 On the basis of the findings at market analysis stage, the MCA is designating GO, Melita, Vodafone Malta, Ozone Malta and Vanilla Telecoms with SMP in the provision of fixed voice call termination on their own individual public telephone networks.